Skip main navigation

 Are there any animals that might not be on exhibit?

-When the temperature begins to drop, we’re often asked “What happens to the animals?”
-Many of the animals who call Franklin Park Zoo home are incredibly adaptable and can tolerate cold weather.
+Many animals are incredibly adaptable and can tolerate cold weather.
 These animals, like our lion, can be seen year-round.
 But others aren’t as able to acclimate to the cold temperatures.
-When the temperature is too cold for them to enjoy their outdoor exhibit, they stay indoors in their warm, off-exhibit space.
+When the temperature is too cold for them to enjoy their outdoor habitat, they stay indoors in their warm, off-exhibit space.

 • Aussie Aviary